Sarahakoth005/Third-Machine-Learning-Program/README.md

 The dataset is already divided into training and testing sets.

-#KERAS AND TENSORFLOW
+# KERAS AND TENSORFLOW

+# Keras
-Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
+Its a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
 It was developed with a focus on enabling fast experimentation and providing a delightful developer experience.

 The purpose of Keras is to give an unfair advantage to any developer looking to ship ML-powered apps.